wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 python3 wis2box-create-config.py
 ```

+### wis2box-data directory

+The script will ask you to enter the directory where your configuration and data will be stored.

 We recommend you use the directory `wis2box-data` in your home directory to store your configuration and data.
 Note that you need to define the full path to this directory.